 Find a corporate security provider that can cater to a business or organisation of your size, and with a proven history for servicing clients in and around your industry.

-AIPS Security happens to be a professional owned corporate security agency in the country, with plenty of experience in serving businesses, agencies, and organisations of scale.
+Unified Security happens to be the largest, indigenously-owned corporate security agency in the country, with plenty of experience in serving businesses, agencies, and organisations of scale.
 Contact us to get in touch with one of our security experts, and we’ll walk you through some tips and tricks for your next security upgrade.